emhxm/BIS15W2022_ehuie/README.md

 Emily Huie Winter Quarter 2022 BIS 15L

 Welcome!
-This is Emily Huie's BIS 15L respository that includes all the homework and projects used in class.
+This is Emily Huie's BIS 15L respository that includes all the homework and projects created in class.

 # Contact Me
 [Emily Huie](mailto:ezhuie@ucdavis.edu)